jero-r-cuello/affective_priming_USAL/README.md

 The experiment aims to investigate the relationship between difficulties in emotional regulation and the effect of affective priming in emotion recognition tasks.
 Stimuli include emotional words (emotional labels and activating words) and faces with emotional expressions.
 Recorded data include response times (RT), accuracy, and physiological measures (electroencephalography and skin conductance).

-Features

-Paradigm: Affective priming with congruent and incongruent stimuli.
 Stimuli:
-    Emotional words categorized by valence and arousal.
+    1. Emotional words categorized by valence and arousal.
-    Faces with emotional expressions from the KDEF dataset.
+    2. Faces with emotional expressions from the KDEF dataset.